 Ganjam village near Mysore is still reminiscent of an old village with exposed mud and groups of people gathering around for casual conversations.
-One of these houses that was well kept and striking in the village was this 300 year old house is still inhabited and well maintained till date as a gift of earth from the ancestors.
-Owned by G. M Puttilingaya and Laxmi akka, this house still retains most of its ancient history except for a small new extension for a store room and the replacement of mud and cow dung floor by oxide and tiles.
+One of these houses that were well kept and striking in the village was this 300 year old house is still inhabited and well maintained till date as a gift of earth from the ancestors.
+Owned by G. M Puttilingaya and Laxmi akka, this house still retains most of its ancient history except for a small new extension for a storeroom and the replacement of mud and cow dung floor by oxide and tiles.
 Back in the time, there were no architects, or contractors for building a village home, it was almost always a family/ community affair.
 This house was constructed by Mr. Puttilingaya’s grandfather along with his sisters.
 They worked as farmers in their farm.
 In Ganjam village, many traditional houses are still retained, but also many are being replaced by the very easily obtainable cement.
 Most homes are in dilapidated conditions, or not cared too much for.
 They give a hint of the way these houses must have been constructed.
 The family inhabiting this house is small, and the house now seems too big.
 Initially where many families used to live as a joint unit, everyone has now moved to the towns and cities in search of better ‘prospects’.

 During the times the house was built, the village was self-sustainable.
 All their needs were met within the village itself, except for salt and clothes, which they bought from nearby towns and villages.
 Different communities involved in different crafts and trades that were specific to their community.
 For example kumbhars, potters specialised in making clay pots and pans, vishwakarmas were carpenters who developed advanced carpentry skills and wood work.
 The entire village thrived on barter system, like most villages did in India at that time.
 Not relying on external economy, they had their own local economy which was based on exchange of goods for services and vice versa.
 All this subsided after independence, and thus began a change in the economy, to standardise the mode of exchange.